woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode7.md

 **Robbie**: I'm sorry.
 Alexandra.
 But I understand.

-**Alexandra**: The Mollnas treat me so nicely, and I love being with you family so much... but when I received the letter with photographs of my family, I cried.
+**Alexandra**: The Molinas treat me so nicely, and I love being with your family so much... but when I received the letter with photographs of my family, I cried.
 I cried because I miss them all.

 **Robbie**: You really miss your family, don't you?